skhan2020/evaluate-news-nlp/README.md

 User can enter a text or an url and find out its classification and its assessed sentiments.

-Polarity of the article is depicted with a happy, unhappy or a neutral face.
+Polarity of the article is depicted with a happy, unhappy or a neutral face image.
+The transparency of the image depicts the confidence level of the assessment.

 - Yellow is Happy
 - Red is Unhappy